-'Next desert unicorn' Fetchr puts GPS deliveries on the map
+'Next desert unicorn' Fetchr aims to put GPS deliveries on the map - CNN

 In keeping with a regional trend, the company offers “cash on delivery,” still the preferred payment method for e-commerce in the UAE, the company claims.

-Fetchr was born in 2012, when Rafai and Aljouny met in California.
+Fetchr was born in 2012, when Al Rifai and Ajlouny met in California.
 They started developing the software in Dubai with three employees and two desks.

-"We started off with five packages," Aljouny recalls.
-"It's those moments that you really have to cherish and remember... we're always humbled by where we started."
+“We started off with five packages,” Ajlouny recalls.
+“It’s those moments that you really have to cherish and remember… we’re always humbled by where we started.”

 Fetchr’s personnel has since swelled to 1,500, growing by 100% in the last four months alone.
 The company’s plan is to work towards ubiquity.

-"In this region of the world, everything is about luxury," says Aljouny, "triple diamond and gold and platinum and exclusivity.
+“In this region of the world, everything is about luxury,” says Ajlouny, “triple diamond and gold and platinum and exclusivity.
 We wanted to bring a little taste of Silicon Valley, which is accessibility.

 “We wanted to be the brand that everybody could relate to.”

-Fetchr currently operates in the UAE, Saudi Arabia, Egypt and Bahrain, but they're looking beyond the region.
-Rafai refers to Africa, where Nigerian company Africa Courier Express is already operating in Lagos and Abuja with a similar mobile-based model.
+Fetchr currently operates in the UAE, Saudi Arabia, Egypt and Bahrain, but they’re looking beyond the region.
+Al Rifai refers to Africa, where Nigerian company Africa Courier Express is already operating in Lagos and Abuja with a similar mobile-based model.

 “If you look at most of the e-commerce companies now in the Middle East and Africa, it’s 80% mobile, which is higher than what you have in the US or in Europe,” he explains.
 “They are leap-frogging into technology.”

-Aljouny admits that beyond tech evangelicals, there might be more work to convince others to jump on board.
-"Changing behavior is a process," she says, "it's not going to happen overnight."
+Ajlouny admits that beyond tech evangelicals, there might be more work to convince others to jump on board.
+“Changing behavior is a process,” she says, “it’s not going to happen overnight.”

-"We feel like we're only scratching the surface," says Rafai of Fetchr's $41 million injection.
-"We could go maybe 50 times bigger than we are today...
-We just achieve(d) 2%.
+“We feel like we’re only scratching the surface,” says Al Rifai of Fetchr’s $41 million injection.
+“We could go maybe 50 times bigger than we are today… We just achieve(d) 2%.
 Are you happy that you achieved 2%?
-No, we're not."
+No, we’re not.”